NCAS-CMS/cf-python/docs/source/aggregation_rules.rst

 of the aggregation algorithm, and aggregations over multiple domain axis constructs are similarly possible.

+:term:`Domain constructs <domain construct>` may also be aggregated.
+The cell methds construct and field ancillary constructs in the raules are ignore for domain construct aggregation.

 Aggregation is implemented in the `cf.aggregate` function, and is applied by default by the `cf.read` function.